HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/guides/opentelemetry_integration/index.md

     protocol: TCP
 ```

-**Important Configuration Notes:**
+## Important configuration notes

-!!!warning "Production Deployment"
+!!! warning
-    This is a basic configuration for testing purposes only.
-For production use, implement proper security controls, monitoring, and high availability patterns as documented in the [OpenTelemetry Collector documentation](https://opentelemetry.io/docs/collector/).
+    This configuration is intended for testing only.
+For production use, implement proper security controls, monitoring, and high-availability patterns as described in the OpenTelemetry Collector [documentation:](https://opentelemetry.io/docs/collector/){target="_blank"}

-- Update the `otlp.endpoint` with your actual backend endpoint (Grafana Tempo, Elastic APM, etc.)
+- Update `otlp.endpoint` with your actual backend endpoint (for example, Grafana Tempo or Elastic APM)
-- For Grafana setup, you can use Grafana Tempo for traces and Prometheus for metrics
+- For Grafana setups, use Grafana Tempo for traces and Prometheus for metrics
 - Configure additional exporters based on your observability stack
-- Adjust resource limits based on your expected telemetry volume
+- Adjust resource limits based on expected telemetry volume
-- Enable TLS for production deployments by configuring appropriate certificates
+- Enable TLS for production by configuring appropriate certificates

 ### Step 3: Deploy the OpenTelemetry Collector